RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-13/Using-themes-and-theme-styles.md

   ![](images/navigate-to-theme-roller.png " ")

 2. The current Theme Style is **Vita**.
 Under **Global Colors**, click the color swatch to select new colors.
 To edit a specific component, expand a group and select new colors or styling of the component you wish to edit.

   Modify the look by specifying colors of your choice and preview the changes.
-Once you are done, click Save As.
+Once you are done, click **Save As**.

   ![](images/change-color.png " ")